Balian-Low type theorems on $L^2(\mathbb{C})$: Introduction

 \section{Introduction}

 The Balian-Low theorem (BLT) is one of the fundamental and interesting result in time-frequency analysis.
-It says that a function $g\in L^2(\mathbb{R})$ generating Gabor Riesz basis cannot be localized in both time and frequency domains.
-Precisely if $g \in L^2(\BR)$ and if a Gabor system $\mathcal{G}(g,a,b):=\{e^{2 \pi i m bt} g(t -na)\}_{m,n \in \BZ}$ with $ab=1$ forms an orthonormal basis for $L^2(\BR)$, then where $\hat{g}$ is the Fourier transform of $g$ formally defined by $\displaystyle\hat{g}(\gamma)=\int_{-\infty}^\infty g(t) e^{-2 \pi i \gamma t} dt$.
+It says that a function $g\in L^2(\mathbb{R})$ generating Gabor Riesz basis cannot be well-localized in both time and frequency domains.
+Precisely if $g \in L^2(\BR)$ and if a Gabor system $\mathcal{G}(g,a,b):=\{e^{2 \pi i m bt} g(t -na)\}_{m,n \in \BZ}$ with $ab=1$, forms an orthonormal basis for $L^2(\BR)$, then where $\hat{g}$ is the Fourier transform of $g$ formally defined by $\displaystyle\hat{g}(\gamma)=\int_{-\infty}^\infty g(t) e^{-2 \pi i \gamma t} dt$.
 This result was originally stated by Balian \cite{bal81} and independently by Low in \cite{low85}.
 The proofs given by Balian and Low each contained a technical gap, which was filled by Coifman et al. \cite{dau90} and extended the BLT to the case of Riesz bases.
 Battle \cite{bat88} provided an elegant and entirely new proof based on the operator theory associated with the classical uncertainty principle.
 For general Balian-Low type results, historical comments and variations of BLT we refer to \cite{ben95,dau93}.
+Further BLT is extended to symplectic lattices in higher dimensions \cite{fei97, gro02}, symplectic form on $\BR^{2d}$ \cite{ben03}, on locally compact abelian groups \cite{gro98}, multi-window Gabor systems by Zibulski and Zeevi \cite{zib97} and for superframes by Balan \cite{bal98}.
+We refer to \cite{asc14, ben06, gau08, hei06, nit13, tin12} for several versions of BLT under different settings.

+In this paper we prove the amalgam BLTs and BLTs for the special Hermite operator using the Weyl transform on $L^2(\mathbb{C})$.
+The motivation to prove the BLT on $L^2(\BC)$ arises from the classical Heisenberg's uncertainty principle on $L^2(\BR)$.
+Let $P$ and $M$ be the position and the momentum operators defined by on a suitable domain. \begin{thm} (Classical Heisenberg's uncertainty principle on $L^2(\BR)$) Let $f \in L^2(\BR)$.
+Then \end{thm} The inequality (\ref{hs}) can also be written as where $-\Delta$ is the Laplacian on $\mathbb{R}.$

+We consider the special Hermite operator $L$ defined by where and $\Delta_z$ denotes the Laplacian on $\mathbb{C}$.
+Analogous to the inequalities (\ref{hs}) and (\ref{hs1}), the following inequality is obtained for the special Hermite operator (see \cite{tha90}): For $f\in L^2(\mathbb{C})$

+Further, the Laplacian on $\mathbb{R}$ can be written as and satisfies the commutator relation where $B=A^*-A$ and $A, A^*$ denote the creation and annihilation operators on $L^2(\mathbb{R})$ respectively.
+For operators $X$ and $Y$, we have used the notation $[X,Y]=XY-YX$ to denote the commutator of $X$ and $Y$.
+The classical BLT can also be stated in terms of the operators $P$ and $M$.
+The expression for the special Hermite operator $L$ is identical to the Laplacian on $\mathbb{R}$ (see (\ref{sub}) and (\ref{lap})) with the relation $[Z,\bar{Z}]=-8\pi I$.